lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 * What is Universal / Isomorphic JavaScript?
 * What is the virtual DOM?
 * Is JavaScript single threaded or multi threaded?
 What does that mean?
+* What is the history of JavaScript?

+## HTML / CSS

+* What are semantic HTML elements?
+How are they related to Tim Berners-Lee's vision of a "semantic web?"
+* How did the "Beijing doctrine" accelerate the standardization of-- what are now referred to as-- CSS modules?
+What can we learn, as full-stack developers, from the CSS Working Group's decision to progress from the monolithic specification, which is expressed in CSS2.1, to the modular nature of "CSS3?"
+* What is a "flash of unstyled content?"
+Describe the way a website is rendered by a browser engine.

 ## Databases